 Katie and her three girls turned up for tea/coffee/cake and chatting out the back.
 Richard was off up the Blue Mountains working on the Internet in glorious seclusion.
 At least, Kate claimed he was working.

 We had a lovely day, catching up with everyone and making dates to meet up before we return to the UK.

 Not everyone stayed for dinner but those of us that did were rewarded with some lovely lamb (not chicken) by Jack and some very interesting salads by Lisa.

-I would be remiss if I failed to mention the amazing museum artifact that Jack calls a television.
+I would be remiss if I failed to mention the amazing museum artefact that Jack calls a television.
 Anna showed me the tiny square of screen available to a Wii user.
 Laugh?
 We’re still chuckling about it.